alex35mil/sourcebuster-js/README.md

 ```

 Setting up user's session duration (in minutes).
 Default is 30.

-In **sourcebuster.js** this parameter affects only referral sources overriding.
+This parameter affects only referral sources overriding.

-A few words about sources overriding.
 When the visitor comes on your site for the first time, we receive and store the data about his source.
 After some time this visitor can return to your website, but from another source, and we need to have some rules to decide — should we overwrite previous source or we should not.

 The rules are the same with Google Analytics:
 * UTM and Organic source always overrides any previous source.
 * Typein never overrides a previous source.
 * Referral source overrides previous source only if there is no user session at the moment.
 If it’s inside the same session — a referral source will never override previous source.

-Explanation to Referral logic: sometimes visitor within the current visit (session) comes to the website from the “source” which is not actually a “source”.
+Explanation to `referral` logic: sometimes visitor within the current visit (session) comes to the website from the “source” which is not actually a “source”.
 For example, it can be visit from the email service, where he had a registration activation link.

 #### domain